 When possible, students may be asked to access a computer (to download trial software) or visit a vender, website, community agency, or assistive technology lab to try out different products.
-If an individual has very specialized needs or if a funding source requires an in person assessment, ASD will assist the student to locate an assistive technologist in their community and provide referrals.
+If an individual has very specialized needs or if a funding source requires an in person assessment, Accessibility Services will assist the student to locate an assistive technologist in their community and provide referrals.

-ASD will include assessment recommendations in the 'Assistive Technology Service & Support Plan (ATSSP) and provide documentation for funding applications.
+Accessibility Services will include assessment recommendations in the 'Assistive Technology Service & Support Plan (ATSSP) and provide documentation for funding applications.

 In addition to the assessment documentation, students may be asked to provide additional medical/professional verification of their need and of the potential benefits (or a psycho-educational assessment) of such technologies.

 If a student successfully attains funding, they should be aware that some funding sources will provide the individuals with the money to purchase the assistive devices.
 The individual will then be expected to account for the monies spent by providing receipts and to return any remaining funds.
 Such funding may be subject to additional terms and conditions.
-ASD can assist the student by providing information or consultation.
+Accessibility Services can assist the student by providing information or consultation.

 Other funding sources will provide or purchase the technology for the student.
 Students should ensure that they have a clear understanding of the agreement under which they receive the equipment.
 For example, can they keep the equipment and under what circumstances would they have to return it?